Planning and Performing a Service Mesh Implementation

 Implementing a service mesh on your system involves installing the control plane components, injecting the data plane as a sidecar to each service instance and connecting them to the control plane.
 You can then configure the service mesh behavior from the control plane using policies.
 The platform you choose will determine the exact steps involved.

-Kong Mesh simplifies the installation and setup process by bundling all the control plane components and the data plane executable so you don’t have to deploy them individually.
+Kong Mesh simplifies the installation and setup process by bundling all the control plane components and data plane executable so you don’t have to deploy them individually.
 On installation, it creates a default mesh for the data plane proxies to connect to.

 The behavior of the service mesh is configured using policies.
-Kong Mesh provides a command line tool, kumactl, for VM and bare metal deployments, and integrates with kubectl for Kubernetes deployments.
+Kong Mesh provides a command line tool, kumactl, for VM and bare metal deployments and integrates with kubectl for Kubernetes deployments.

 To learn more about implementing a service mesh with Kong Mesh, head over to the documentation.

 Once you’ve got your service mesh up and running, it’s time to monitor the system’s health.
 Kong Mesh includes a REST API and GUI that you can use to review the details of your mesh, including details of the proxies and traffic routes.

 Adding a service mesh to a system allows network connectivity to be managed consistently, enables zero-trust security with mutual TLS and improves the observability of your system.
 While a service mesh may not be necessary in the early days of a system, as complexity increases, decoupling network functions from application code can be advantageous.

 When choosing a service mesh, it’s worth considering how your system and the infrastructure that supports it are likely to evolve over time.
 Choosing a service mesh platform that supports multiple deployment models and is simple to deploy will provide flexibility in future.

 How do you implement a service mesh?